Tech Source International Video Technical Reference

 Serial Digital Interface.
 BNC connector.
 Digital signal used in Broadcast industry.

 Hi-Definition Serial Digital Interface.
 BNC connector.
-Used for Hi-Definition Broadcast signals.
+Used for Hi-Definition Broadcasting signals.

 Digital Camera Interfaces